 Forensic linguistics is the study of linguistic data (visual, aural, or spoken) with the goal of gathering information to help agencies deal with criminal activity.

 The term 'form' refers to a structure or representation of any linguistic element, i.e., a phoneme, a morpheme, a phrase, a sentence, etc.

 Fossilization is a stage in second language acquisition in which a learner is not able to advance past a certain point in perceiving or producing a structure or pronunciation.

 Free variation refers to the alternation of phonological forms of a word by one speaker that can be interchanged based on social contexts, without altering meaning. ex: [jɛ] 'yeah' [jɛs] 'yes' [ɹut] 'route' [ɹawt] 'route'

 This term refers to a manner of articulation whereby the airstream passes through a narrow constriction between articulators creating friction.
 Several fricatives in English include: /f, v, s, z/

 A front vowel is produced when the tip/blade of the tongue is positioned towards the front of the oral cavity. ex: /i, e/

 A function morpheme gives grammatical information about a word without changing its lexical category. ex: In English the past tense marker '_ed' in 'walked' the plural marker '_s' in 'books' the present progressive marker '_ing' in 'flying'.

 Function words are used to show a grammatical relationship between words rather than providing lexical meaning. ex: prepositions, conjunctions

-This is a syntactic category headed by functional heads such as prepositions, articles, quantifiers, and auxiliaries. ex: PP, CP, IP, TP, etc.
+This is a syntactic category headed by a functional head such as articles, quantifiers, and auxiliaries. ex: CP, IP, TP, etc.